jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 DAN: So I hit okay?

 JENNIFER:	Yeah.
 	Hit okay.

-JENNIFER:	See you got one of each kind of card.
+See you got one of each kind of card.

 DAN:	     Excellent.
 	Oh okay.
-	So I get ,
+	So I get...

 JENNIFER:	So you got ten,
 	looks like sixteen.

 DAN:	    Sixteen?

-JENNIFER:	Who you gonna trounce on.
+JENNIFER:	Who you gonna trounce on?
 	That's you up there,
 	too,
 	right there,